 She was named a Round-the-World Missionary for WCTU and in January, 1892, left to begin an extended trip.
 After some months in California, she went to Japan.
 After only a few weeks there, she suddenly took ill and died.
 Her body was shipped back to her beloved hometown, Galesburg, where she is buried next to her mother, father and one brother.

 How can I tell the story of a person of such great faith, perserverance, dedication and tremendous accomplishments in just a few sentences?
 I can’t.
 I have left out far more than I have included.
-I’m currently working on a book about Mary Allen West.
+That’s why I am currently working on a book about the remarkable Mary Allen West.

 In the meantime, in a humble attempt to share Miss West’s amazing and quite colorful journey, I portray her in living history reenactments.
-Some of those appearances are highlighted in the sections below.
+Contact me for more information.